-Students not permitted to continue may appeal their academic dismissal to the Academic Standards Committee, whose decision is final.
+Students not permitted to continue may appeal their academic dismissal to the Committee on Probation and Retention, whose decision is final.
 One year must elapse before students dismissed for poor academic performance are eligible to petition for readmission.
 A request for readmission will be reviewed by the Admissions Committee; readmission following academic dismissal will be based upon evidence that the difficulties previously encountered can be overcome and that eventual completion of degree requirements can reasonably be expected.